 What can you learn from a late-blooming triathlete as brilliant and natural as Chang Hitalia?
 More than you might believe

-It’s funny how Celma “Chang” Hitalia always seems to defy the odds.
+It’s funny how Celma “Chang” Hitalia always seems to defy odds.

-You started out running in 2009 and then triathlon piqued your interested a year after.
+You started running in 2009 and then triathlon piqued your interest a year after.
 Was there a moment that pushed you to try triathlon?

 I started fun runs at first and then my targets changed drastically that, in a year, I was able to complete three marathons and an ultramarathon.
 While some of my friends continued their ultramarathon journeys, some, including me, switched to triathlon.
 The excitement of doing three sports in one event fascinated me so that’s why I made the switch.

-But were you already knew how to swim and bike then?
+But you already knew how to swim and bike then?